daisyy125/ga-project-2-spelling/README.md

 (3) What are they going to do?

-*Use this app as a main go-to source to define their spelling words in terminologies they understand wih sentence examples.
+*Use this app as a main go-to source to define their spelling words in terminologies they understand with pronunciation help.
 It will also be an app that can store their previous searched words in a list form to refer back to.*

 ## Wireframes:
 I used a free program Wireframe.cc to create my wireframes.
 This is to get an idea of how I want my layout to be for the main page with search bar and the definition results page.